haileywarner/ice-data-geolocation/README.md

 # ice-data-geolocation
 The function of this code is to systematically filter and sort coincident sea ice imagery and altimetry from the LVIS Summer 2022 IceSat Calibration Campaign.
+Additional software is provided to compute variance pooling maps, grey-level co-occurrence matrices, textons, and associated meta-data from sample image patches.